tannerduve/coins/README.md

 This problem is well-suited for a dynamic programming approach due to overlapping subproblems and optimal substructure.
 To compute the solution efficiently, we use memoization while also ensuring that each stored value is provably correct according to a specification.

+## Proof-Carrying Memoization: Ensuring Correctness with Dependent Types

+One challenge in proving the correctness of memoized algorithms is maintaining a proof of invariants on the cached values.
+In typical dynamic programming, we use memoization to avoid recomputing values, but proving correctness can be tricky when memoized results introduce state.

+Using Dependent Types to Maintain Invariants

+This solution uses dependent types and proof-carrying data structures to ensure correctness.
+The idea is to attach logical properties directly to the data in the memoization map.
+Instead of storing just values, we store each value with a proof that it meets the function’s specification.

+Here’s the approach:

+Specification Function: We start by defining a specification function maxDollars_spec that outlines the correct result for any input n.
+This function serves as the standard our computed values must meet.
+Memoization with Proofs: Instead of a standard map, we use a specialized memoization map (WeakMHMap) where each entry is a pair (k, v) with a proof that maxDollars_spec k = v.
+This proof-carrying structure guarantees that all cached values satisfy the specification. abbrev WeakMHMap (ftarget : Nat → Nat) := HashMap Nat { c : Nat × Nat // ftarget c.fst = c.snd }
+Each entry { c : Nat × Nat // ftarget c.fst = c.snd } ensures that for every key k, the associated value v is correct as per ftarget (here, maxDollars_spec).
+Enforcing the Invariant: Whenever we compute a new value for n, we also generate a proof that it satisfies maxDollars_spec n.
+We store this value and its proof in the map, preserving the invariant across all entries.
+Why This Works: By attaching proofs to every entry, the memoization map becomes a proof-carrying structure.
+We no longer need to prove the correctness of the entire function at once; instead, we verify each computed result as it’s added.
+This modular approach simplifies correctness verification, as each part of the computation is proven independently.

 ## Implementation Details

 ### Language and Dependencies